ted051/Analyzer_EU1KY_CEC_AKF/README.md

 EU1KY Antenna Analyzer Firmware modified by DH1AKF and KD8CEC
 Actual informations you can find at https://groups.io/g/Analyzer-EU1KY

-Older Firmware information can be found in the link below. http://www.hamskey.com
+Further Firmware information can be found in the link below. http://www.hamskey.com

 EU1KY site README.md